-Claim: A university medical school will pay thousands of dollars for the donation of a testicle.
+Claim: A university medical school will pay $50,000 (or more) for the donation of a testicle.

 Example:[Collected via e-mail, 2005]